 The Hatch End Suite faces the main car park, around the corner from the front steps where the cool kids hang out.
 The Boiler House hides around the back of the Hatch End Suite, sporting a tall chimney.
-Please let us know if you would like to reserve priority seating for any Boiler House events.

-More exhibitors are welcome, full details here.
+More exhibitors are welcome (but hurry), full details here.

 However, this is a public venue, so please do report anything that seems wrong to ourselves, to Harrow Arts Centre, or to Team Digi.
 Mr Biffo's continued freedom demonstrates that social awkwardness is not a crime, but we will gather impartial evidence regardless.
 Genuine misunderstandings are expected, and for the rare exceptions, we will be prepared to report exactly what we saw in court.
+Objection!